 The Firm Transportation Service Agreement, dated September 1, 2017, by and between Seco Pipeline, LLC and SN Catarina, LLC (the "Seco Pipeline Transportation Agreement") is the only contract that we account for under ASC 606.
 On January 13, 2020, we received written notice of termination from Mesquite terminating the Seco Pipeline Transportation Agreement effective February 12, 2020.
-The Gathering Agreement (as defined in Note 12 "Related Party Transactions") is classified as an operating lease and is accounted for under ASC 842, Leases, and is reported as gathering and transportation lease revenue in our condensed consolidated statements of operations.
-Both of these contracts are further discussed in Note 12 "Related Party Transactions."
+The Gathering Agreement (as defined in Note 12 "Related Party Transactions") is classified as an operating lease and is accounted for under ASC 842, Leases, and is reported as gathering and transportation lease revenues in our condensed consolidated statements of operations.